 Harry Canon Outstanding Professional Award

 This award is given to a professional who has contributed significantly to the developmental theory or practice of men’s development within the context of higher education.
 The individual must have demonstrated outstanding contributions to the promotion of men’s development.
-The nominee must be a current member of ACPA.

 Tracy Davis Emerging Research Award